-Equal Income Distribution: Many economists used to justify the role of the fiscal policy is maintaining economic equality.
-However in recent years economists have given the opinion that the monetary policy can help and play a supplementary role in attainting an economic equality.
-Monetary policy can make special provisions for the neglect supply such as agriculture, small-scale industries, village industries, etc. and provide them with cheaper credit for longer term.
+Equal Income Distribution: Many economists used to justify the role of the fiscal policy is industries, village industries, etc. and provide them with cheaper credit for longer term.
 This can prove fruitful for these sectors to come up.
 Thus in recent period, monetary policy can help in reducing economic inequalities among different sections of society.